Everything PR News

 Keyword stuffing.
 Repetitive keyword placement that operated as ranking signal in 2008–2015 now damages both traditional ranking and AI engine retrieval.
 Modern content reads naturally.

 Surface-level content production.
-300-500 word posts that ranked in 2014-2018 typically do not rank in 2026.
-The bar for substantive content has risen substantially.
+300–500 word posts that ranked in 2014–2018 typically do not rank in 2026.
+The bar for substantive content has risen.

 Ignoring AI engines.
 Programs operating only traditional SEO optimization in 2026 produce incomplete results.
-The AI engine surface produces substantial buyer research mediation; programs ignoring it lose ground to competitors operating across both surfaces.
+The AI engine surface produces buyer research mediation; programs ignoring it lose ground to competitors operating across both surfaces.

 The Integrated Operating Model

-Modern programs operate seven coordinated activities continuously.
+Modern programs run seven coordinated activities continuously.

 Weekly substantive content production.
 Minimum cadence for sustained ranking in either surface.